Genivia/ugrep/README.md

             When `glob' ends with a `/', directories are matched, same as --include-dir='glob' and --exclude-dir='glob'.
 A leading `/'
             matches the working directory.
-This option may be repeated and may be combined with options -M, -O and -t to expand the recursive search.
+This option may be repeated and may be combined with options -M, -O and -t to expand searches.
+See `ugrep --help globs' and `man ugrep' section GLOBBING for details.
     -O EXTENSIONS, --file-extension=EXTENSIONS
             Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for